 Nerve conduction studies or EMG tests looking at the electrical activity of muscles may also be done to see if the nerves are conducting and functioning correctly.
-This helps to identify whether the weakness is due to a problem in the muscles themselves or a problem with the nerves that control the muscles, the latter of which may indicate parsonage turner syndrome.
+This helps to identify whether the weakness is due to a problem in the muscles themselves, or a problem with the nerves that control the muscles, the latter of which may indicate brachial neuritis.

 2) Shoulder & Neck Physiotherapy